rbnbckr/rbnbckr.github.io/j1_publications.md

 # PhD thesis

-* Ruben Becker. *On Flows, Paths, Roots, and Zeros.* 2017.
-PhD thesis.
-Saarland University.
+* Ruben Becker. *On Flows, Paths, Roots, and Zeros.* 2017. **PhD thesis**. **Saarland University**.
 Awarded with the Dr. Eduard Martin-Preis of the Faculty of Mathematics and Computer Science.

 # Journal Publications